 There is currently a major pandemic of COVID-19 caused by a novel strain of coronavirus called SARS-CoV-2.
 The virus has been responsible for infecting millions and fatalities are increasing as countries and communities struggle to contain the virulent outbreak.
-There are no effective treatments or vaccines available and older people and those with chronic respiratory and cardiovascular disease and diabetes are more susceptible to more severe disease and death.
+Older individuals and those people with chronic respiratory and cardiovascular disease and diabetes are more susceptible to severe illness and death.

 Here at the Centenary Institute our world-leading medical researchers are working hard to help overcome this once-in-a-generation threat with multiple research teams pursuing a range of potential treatment strategies in collaboration with some of the foremost health and medical institutions in the country.

 As a leader in respiratory, infectious and cardiovascular disease research, we at the Centenary have both unique and highly relevant platforms that enable us to rapidly develop and test new treatments for coronavirus.
 These include a level 3 high containment (PC3) facility that will allow us to use live SARS-CoV-2 virus to assess infections of human cells and experimental animals.
 We also have access to primary human respiratory cells including from more susceptible patients, and unique mouse models of chronic conditions.

 Partnerships and research collaborations will be key to defeating the impacts of the devastating coronavirus pandemic.
 We have assembled a collaborative team with the University of Sydney, UTS and Sydney Local Health District (SLHD) to specifically develop effective treatments for COVID-19, especially for more vulnerable people.
 This grouping will harness multi-disciplinary expertise and capabilities.
 Together we will be able to rapidly develop, test and trial new COVID-19 treatments.

 Read about our latest COVID-19 research projects.DOWNLOAD HERE